Zaryn-Ooi/E-commerce-Shipping-Data_Data-Analysis-by-R/README.md

 Analysis:

 According to the barchart above, we can see that most sellers prefer to ship their products to customers via ship shipment.
-Besides, by comparing whether the product has reached on time, it seems that there are more shipments did not reached on time that shipments that reached on time.
+Besides, by comparing whether the product has reached on time, it seems that there are more shipments did not reached on time that shipments that has reached on time.
 For shipment that reached on time, mostly were transported by ship.
 Hence, Ship appears to be the fastest and most desirable mode of transportation.